Achievable logoAchievable logo

 Binding

-• Transport Proteins: Hemoglobin binds oxygen with high specificity, delivering it efficiently through the bloodstream.
+• Transport proteins: Hemoglobin binds oxygen with high specificity, delivering it efficiently through the bloodstream.

 Immune system

-Certain proteins act as antibodies, recognizing and binding antigens—distinct molecular markers on pathogens or foreign substances:
+Certain proteins act as antibodies, recognizing and binding antigens - distinct molecular markers on pathogens or foreign substances:

-• Neutralization and tagging: By binding these antigens, antibodies either neutralize potential threats or mark them for destruction by other immune cells.
+• Neutralization and tagging: By binding antigens, antibodies either neutralize potential threats or mark them for destruction by other immune cells.

 Motor